jtraverso/wordle.cl/README.md

 This is a clone project of a popular word guessing game made using React, Typescript, and Tailwind.

-It has been modified to accept Chilean cities, places, names, expressions, brands, etc.
+It includes spanish words dictionary, and the challenges has been modified to accept Chilean cities, places, names, expressions, brands, etc.

 See it running on https://www.wordle.cl